Parental Toolbox |

 not have to be "necessary," but cannot create substantial risk of death,

-manner or for a prolonged period if the punishment or discipline is excessive
+the child in a cruel manner or for a prolonged period if it is excessive under

 and supervision of a minor uses reasonable force when and to the extent the